Uttar Pradesh climbs to 7th rank in India Innovation Index 2021

 Image: PTI

-Uttar Pradesh has improved its performance by two places, bagging 7th rank in the India Innovation Index 2021 - a comprehensive tool for the evaluation and development of the country's innovation ecosystem.
+Lucknow, Jul 22 (PTI) Uttar Pradesh has improved its performance by two places, bagging seventh rank in India Innovation Index 2021 - a comprehensive tool for the evaluation and development of the country's innovation ecosystem.

 The state has been ranked seventh amongst the major states category as compared to ninth rank in 2020.